nextflow-io/nextflow/docs/process.md

 ## array

-:::{versionadded} 23.07.0-edge
+:::{versionadded} 24.02.0-edge
 :::

 :::{warning} *Experimental: may change in a future release.*
 :::

-The `array` directive allows you to submit tasks as *array jobs* for executors that support it.
+The `array` directive allows you to submit tasks as *job arrays* for executors that support it.

-An array job is a collection of jobs with the same resource requirements and the same script (parameterized by an index).
-Array jobs incur significantly less scheduling overhead compared to individual jobs, and as a result they are preferred by HPC schedulers where possible.
+A job array is a collection of jobs with the same resource requirements and the same script (parameterized by an index).
+Job arrays incur significantly less scheduling overhead compared to individual jobs, and as a result they are preferred by HPC schedulers where possible.

-The directive should be specified with a given array size, along with an executor that supports array jobs.
+The directive should be specified with a given array size, along with an executor that supports job arrays.
 For example:

 ```groovy
 process cpu_task {